 We work with our partners to build long-term relationships with the farming communities on the ground so we can understand their lives.

 “I hope to set an example for other women in my village so that they can see that there’s a way for them to have financial independence and to be proud.
 When I train other women, I see the effect it has on them and their confidence and independence.” – Yvonne Amenan Konan, farmer/farmer trainer, Côte d’Ivoire.

 Cocoa communities often lack basic infrastructure and services, including schools, literacy and vocational training, access to safe water, and basic healthcare services.
 Gender imbalance also affects the sustainability of cocoa farming communities, with women having limited opportunities to build skills and generate income.

 To give visibility to this project we share different sustainable messages on the inside of all our 100g bars packagings.
 Not only our sup- port to this project is important for Guylian, but as a brand with positive and social impact, we also want to contribute by raising awareness around the world about the projects we support.

 Cocoa Horizons is an impact driven program focused on cocoa farmer prosperity and helping build self-sustaining farming communities that protect nature and children.
 The Cocoa Horizons Foundation is an independent, non-profit organization supervised by the Swiss Federal Foundation Supervisory Authority.

 PALM OIL FREE

-Guylian announced its ambition to become the leading palm oil free Belgian Chocolates brand by 2021.
-There has never been palm oil in Guylian Sea Shells, but almost all the chocolates in which we have used palm oil in the past have been replaced with sustainable shea butter and sunflower oil, resulting in smoother textured and even better tasting chocolates which are better for the planet and healthier, with less saturated fat and less sugar.
+Guylian announced its ambition to become the leading palm oil free Belgian chocolates brand.
+In 2018, Guylian decided to replace palm oil with shea butter and sunflower oil, resulting in smoother textured and even better tasting chocolates.
+Chocolates which are healthier, with less saturated fat and less sugar.